nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 team member called `Caroline`, but you are unsure of how to spell it.
 First, key in `sort members asc`, and TruthTable will sort the list of team members alphabetically by name in ascending order.
 You can now verify if `Caroline` indeed exists in your team by scrolling to all names that begin with `c`.
-You may sort your team members in descending order with `sort members dsc` or reset to the original list with `sort members res`.
+You may sort your team members in descending order with `sort members dsc` or reset to the original list order with `sort members res`.

 The `sort members` command allows you to sort your team members in alphabetical order.
 The sorted team members will be shown in member list the [current team section](#current-team-section)  as seen in the image below.